-Asthma in Children - Health Tools
+Asthma in Teens and Adults - Health Tools

 Health tools help you make wise health decisions or take action to improve your health.Decision Points focus on key medical care decisions that are important to many health problems.
 Should I take allergy shots (immunotherapy) for allergic rhinitis and allergic asthma?Actionsets are designed to help people take an active role in managing a health condition.
-Helping your child use a metered - dose
+How to measure peak expiratory flow ...

-Asthma in Children - Frequently Asked Questions
+Asthma in Teens and Adults - Frequently Asked Questions

-Asthma in Children - Symptoms
+Asthma in Teens and Adults - Symptoms

 Symptoms of asthma can be mild or severe.
-Your child may have no symptoms; severe, daily symptoms; or something in between.
-How often your child has symptoms can also change.
-Symptoms of asthma may include:Wheezing, a whistling noise of varying loudness that occurs when the airways of the lungs (bronchial tubes) narrow.Coughing, which is the only symptom for some children.
-The cough usually is ...
+You may have no symptoms; severe, daily symptoms; or something in between.
+How often you have symptoms can also change.
+Symptoms of asthma may include:Wheezing, which is a whistling noise of varying loudness that occurs when the airways of the lungs (bronchial tubes) narrow.Coughing, which is the only symptom for some people.
+The cough usually is dry ...